-AUDIT DA NO. ATE TYPE.
-FINDING NO. FINDING ACTION STATUS 2 Oct-09 OBS 2/04 The roles and responsibilities of the Environmental Management Representative as defined in Appendix S3, Clause 2 of the PS&PR have been only partially implemented in the following areas: the role of the EMR in environmental communication channels is not clearly defined (subclause (vii)).
+UDIT DATE NO. TYPE.
+FINDING NO. FINDING ACTION STATUS 2 Oct-09 0 2/04 The roles and responsibilities of the Environmental Management Representative as defined in Appendix S3, Clause 2 of the PS&PR have been only partially implemented in the following areas: the role of the EMR in environmental communication channels is not clearly defined (subclause (vii)).
 While the EMR provided evidence of involvement in internal and external environmental communications, these responsibilities are not formally defined in the EMS.
 The EMS Manual (at section 4.4.2) references the Community Involvement Plan, which does not include defined communications responsibilities for the EMR.
 December 2009: Update EMS s4.4.2 & s4.4.3, and the AquaSure CIP, to reflect what external communication input the EMR is involved with.
-January 2010: the identified action is still being implemented February 2010: the identified action is still being implemented March 2010: the identified action is still being implemented April 2010: the following draft documents are under preparation: Draft protocol for communication with eternal agencies Draft protocol for communication with stakeholders on environment issues and complaints Draft revised CIP; including definition of EMR roles and responsibilities May 2010: The role of the EMR in environmental communication channels is to be defined in the revised EMS Manual and in the Community Involvement Plan.
+January 2010: the identified action is still being implemented February 2010: the identified action is still being implemented March 2010: the identified action is still being implemented April 2010: the following draft documents are under preparation: Draft protocol for communication with eternal agencies Draft protocol for communication with stakeholders on environment issues and complaints That revised CIP; including definition of EMR roles and responsibilities May 2010: The role of the EMR in environmental communication channels is to be defined in the revised EMS Manual and in the Community Involvement Plan.
 The mechanism has been prepared and approved internally and will be presented to the Environmental Agency Group.
 June 2010: The mechanism was presented to the EAG, which provided no comments.
 Finding to remain open until the EMS and revised CIP are formally approved by DSE July 2010: EMR is involved in communication channels through the Community Involvement Manager.
 The CIP has not yet been formally amended to include a formal process.
 Finding to remain open until the EMS and revised CIP are formally approved by DSE.
 August 2010: CIP revision not yet completed.
 September 2010: A revised CIP had been submitted to DSE for formal approval as a revised Project Plan.
-This finding to remain open until the revised CIP has been revised in response to comments from DSE, and is awaiting a revised TDJV CIP before Remains open
+This finding to remain open until the revised CIP is formally approved.
+November 2010: the CIP has been revised in response to comments from DSE, and is awaiting a revised TDJV CIP before being finalised and resubmitted to DSE for approval.
+December 2010: Action is on-going January 2011: CIP not yet approved.
+February 2011: DSE has some minor comments still outstanding.
+March 2011: The revised draft of the CIP adequately addresses Finding Closed Audit No 123 January 2012